E3SM-Project/e3sm_to_cmip/scripts/README.md

 optional arguments:
-  -h, --help            show this help message and exit -l, --login           Get Globus Auth tokens only and store them in a file
+  -h, --help            show this help message and exit -l, --login           Get Globus Auth tokens only and store them in
-                        for future use
-  -d DESTINATION, --destination DESTINATION
+                        ~/.globus--native-apps.cfg for future use -d DESTINATION, --destination DESTINATION
                         destination Globus endpoint and path,
                         <endpoint>:<path>.
 Endpoint can be a Globus endpoint